| main metropolitan page | the broadway entrance | lobby areas | auditorium | stage and booth |

 On the great stage were Fred Waring's Pennsylvanians and other acts.
 The orchestra wasn't in a pit but on a big stage elevator.
 The screen and prologue action was behind.
 See the stage and booth page for more information.

-Two entrances (on Hill St. and on 6th) weren't enough.
-To get an entrance on Broadway an existing retail space was re-purposed for an entrance lobby.
-You went up the stairs and across the alley, entering the theatre building at balcony lobby level.
+The building extended 155 feet along 6th and 247 feet along Hill.
+The main entrance was on 6th while Hill got a much smaller marquee and a miniscule lobby.
+Those two entrances weren't enough.
+For a Broadway entrance an existing retail space was re-purposed for a lobby.
+You went up the stairs (or escalator) and across the alley, entering the theatre building at balcony lobby level.
 See our Broadway entrance page for more details.

 Architect: The theatre was designed by William Lee Woollett (1872-1953), who had previously designed the Million Dollar for Sid Grauman.
 Edwin Bergstrom was responsible for the